-This Kicker Power Measuring Device can measure the power of a robot's kicker.
-It is easy to build with commonly accessible materials.

-This device can measure the power of a robot's kicker up to a length of 22cm.
+- C.1.1 This Kicker Power Measuring Device can measure the power of a robot's kicker.
+It is easy to build with commonly accessible materials. - c.1.2 This device can measure the power of a robot's kicker up to a length of 22cm.